A Multicenter Benchmark of Multiple Instance Learning Models for Lymphoma Subtyping from HE-stained Whole Slide Images: Methodology

 \subsection{Lymphoma subtypes}

-Figure \ref{fig:ds_overview} shows the data used in our experiments.
-The lymphoma subtypes in the datasets are Chronic Lymphocytic Leukemia (CLL), Follicular Lymphoma (FL), Mantle Cell Lymphoma (MCL), and Diﬀuse Large B-Cell Lymphoma (DLBCL).
+The lymphoma subtypes in the datasets (Figure \ref{fig:ds_overview}) are Chronic Lymphocytic Leukemia (CLL), Follicular Lymphoma (FL), Mantle Cell Lymphoma (MCL), and Diﬀuse Large B-Cell Lymphoma (DLBCL).
 In addition, the dataset contains WSIs showing only healthy tissue sections, which are used as a control class and designated as negative (NEG).
 CLL is a B-cell neoplasm that originates in the bone marrow and is characterized by the progressive accumulation of mature-appearing lymphocytes, which expand into the peripheral blood and infiltrate lymphoid organs, ultimately impairing normal organ function \cite{ghia2007chronic}.
 FL arises from germinal-center B-cells—centrocytes and centroblasts that proliferate aberrantly and form characteristic follicular or follicle-like structures \cite{xerri2016heterogeneity}.
 MCL develops from mantle-zone B-cells and typically presents with generalized lymphadenopathy or splenomegaly; it is defined by the expansion of cyclin-D1–driven malignant lymphocytes and displays an aggressive clinical course \cite{schieber2018current}.
 DLBCL represents a high-grade B-cell lymphoma in which antibody-producing lymphocytes undergo malignant transformation, leading to rapidly enlarging masses in lymph nodes or extranodal sites due to uncontrolled proliferation \cite{morton2006lymphoma}.
-Figure \ref{fig:cls_overview} shows the morphology of the four lymphoma classes in the Munich dataset. \\